 Carotid Artery Stenosis

-Carotid artery stenosis occurs when the carotid arteries narrow.
-The carotid arteries are major arteries found on each side of the neck.
+Carotid artery stenosis is when the carotid arteries narrow.
+The carotid arteries are blood vessels on each side of the neck.
 They supply blood from the heart to the brain.

 |Blood Supply to the Brain|